 Since its inception, CARRS-Q has grown to have over 80 staff and students.
 Our key asset is the dedicated and skilled staff assembled over the last 20 years, whose expertise is augmented by the postgraduate research students who are enrolled and supported through the Centre.
-Our research encompasses intelligent transport systems, regulation and enforcement, transport safety (particularly railway level crossing safety), occupational safety, school and community injury prevention (including injury surveillance and trauma data quality) and emerging areas of transport policy, including eco driving and active transport.
+Our research encompasses intelligent transport systems, regulation and enforcement, vulnerable road users, transport safety, work-related safety, and school and community injury prevention.

 Examples of some of CARRS-Q research interests include:

-Dr Angela Watson : Data linkage, data quality, injury data, road safety, data analysis
+Dr Angela Watson : Data linkage, data quality, injury data, data analysis, road safety

-Dr Gregoire Larue : Infrastructure and other transport modes, Intelligent Transport Systems
+Dr Gregoire Larue : Infrastructure and other transport modes, ITS, rail safety

-A/Prof James Freeman : Method effects, deterrence, risk assessment, perceptions of risk, value of self-report data, origins of rule compliance
+A/Prof James Freeman : Method effects, deterrence, perceptions of risk, value of self-report data, origins of rule compliance

-Dr Jason Edwards : Workplace health and safety, road safety, safety culture, traffic safety culture, psychology, heavy vehicle transport
+Dr Jason Edwards : Workplace health and safety, safety culture, traffic safety culture, heavy vehicle transport

-Prof Jeremy Davey : Alcohol and other drug use, drink driving, drug driving, road safety, safety intervention programs, workplace safety
+Prof Jeremy Davey : Alcohol and other drug use, drink driving, drug driving, safety intervention programs, workplace safety

-A/Prof Kerry Armstrong : Alcohol and culture, drink driving, drug driving, fatigue, sleepiness, post-partum fatigue, women drinking culture
+A/Prof Kerry Armstrong : Drink driving, drug driving, post-partum fatigue, women’s drinking culture

-Dr Mark King : Translating research into practice, road user behaviour, road safety in developing countries, vulnerable road users, older road users, young drivers, vision and driving, drink driving, road safety strategy and policy, road environment and vehicle factors
+Dr Mark King : Translating research into practice, road user behaviour, road safety in developing countries, vulnerable road users, older road users, road safety strategy and policy, road environment and vehicle factors

 Emeritus Prof Mary Sheehan : Drink driving, health promotion, rural and remote road safety, school transport safety, youth risk-taking